marcoalopez/GrainSizeTools/DOCS/getting started_src.md

 # Getting started

 > [!CAUTION]
-> This wiki is not complete and will be the official documentation for the new version of the script to be released in 2024.
+> This wiki is incomplete and will be the official documentation for the new script version to be released in 2024.

-The aims of this section are
+In this section, we will learn

 - How to install Python using the Anaconda or Miniconda distributions.
 - How to install GrainSizeTools.